Marconiadsf/gcp-series/README.md

 Start VSCode, install the "Remote - Containers" extension.
 Use VSCode to start a new terminal:
-- Go: Terminal-> New Terminal
+- Go to: Terminal → New Terminal
 	- It may open in a path like: C:\Users\YourName\

 - Create a new folder for this repository and navigate into it: